 - Due to the Dead

-- Homoerotic Subtext: Some of the sonnets are addressed to a Fair Youth.
+- Homoerotic Subtext: Some of the sonnets (read: Sonnets 1-126) are addressed to a Fair Youth.
 The way his friend is addressed sometimes...
-Some critics tried really hard not to see it or un-see it, but boy, did they have to twist the sonnets.
+Some critics tried really hard not to see it, or to un-see it, but, boy, did they have to twist the sonnets.
 "Lord of my love", huh?

 - The Insomniac: Sonnets 27 and 28 make a pair of nocturnes.
 The topic of a lover who suffers from insomnia and sees his beloved being in his heated dreams is a staple of sonnet form.